 - held its first elections

-At the same time, the organization launched a range of initiatives and activities consistent with its mission described on this brochure.
+At the same time, the organization launched a wide range of initiatives and activities consistent with its mission of improving the quality of life within the community it serves and enhancing educational and economic opportunities.
 After working to develop its programs and build collaborations with other organizations, the group submitted its application for membership to 100 Black Men of America Inc. in March 2009.
 In June of the same year, 100 Black Men of Syracuse Inc. was inducted into and awarded a formal charter at the national organization’s 2009 Annual Conference held in New York City.